 I still don't know what I was waiting for

-It makes sense, then, that Change’s main intent as a game is spreading awareness, making the player meditate about how we – “the collective rich people” – treat the less fortunate everyday on the streets.
+Being a clochard comes with a whole set of problems that go well beyond finding bottles to recycle or getting a haircut.
+It makes sense, then, that Change‘s main intent as a modern game is that of spreading awareness, making the player meditate about how we – we as in “the collective rich people” – treat the less fortunate everyday on the streets.
 It comes from a place of reflection about the experience of being homeless, documenting the struggle, sure, but also the hope of getting back on one’s feet.

 I've find, you can find, happiness in Change-ry